My sophomore year of high school I had one of the best teacher’s I’ve ever had during my student career.

 •Actor Turhan Bey was a lady’s man and dated everyone.
 Singling him out as Landis’s boyfriend is silly, particularly during studio era Hollywood when actors and actresses were frequently set up on dates for premieres or publicity (i.e. June Allyson and Van Johnson, Tab Hunter and Natalie Wood).

 • Claiming that a divorce would ruin Harrison’s career is an interesting speculation, granted that many actors were married and divorced frequently in Hollywood.
-Harrison did eventually divorce his wife Lilli Palmer to marry Key Kendal.
+Harrison did eventually divorce his wife Lilli Palmer in 1957 to marry Kay Kendall.

-• In regards to the 4th of July part, it’s possible that she spent so much money on a party with her friends because it was her way of saying goodbye.
-Carole may have “never been happier” because she knew her troubles were over.
+• In regards to the Fourth of July part, it’s possible that she spent so much money on a party with her friends because it was her way of saying goodbye.
+Carole may have “never been happier” because she knew she was ending her troubles.

 •Esther Williams did discuss the incident in her autobiography “The Million Dollar Mermaid: An Autobiography” but she doesn’t exactly say that Lilli lied.
 Williams discusses being at Palmer’s house waiting for Rex to come home to discuss business with him.
 The two women talked until 2 a.m. but he never returned so Williams went home: